Data for Research

 Microdata is available at the level of issuer and investor.

 The general statistics cover bonds, shares and investment fund shares registered with VP Securities A/S, and comprise information on portfolios and net transactions distributed by securities type, issuer and owner.
-In addition, the statistics contain details of Danish residents' issues abroad.
-Besides, the securities statistics by ISIN codes are being published monthly comprising VP-registered quoted shares and bonds as well as VP-registered investment fund shares, and containing information on the ownership share of the individual paper.
+In addition, the statistics contain details of Danish residents’ issues abroad.
+In addition, the securities statistics by ISIN codes are published monthly, comprising VP-registered quoted shares and bonds as well as VP-registered investment fund shares, and containing information on the ownership share of the individual paper.
 Also, the statistics provide detailed information on structured bonds by ISIN codes.
 The monthly statistics by ISIN codes contain detailed information on Danish mortgage bonds – coupon types (fixed, floating), interest rate levels, time to maturity and refinancing information.
-In addition, the monthly statistics cover statistics on investors of Danish government bonds and bills as well as volume, currencies and places of issuance of Danish corporate bonds.
+In addition, the monthly statistics cover statistics on investors in Danish government bonds and bills as well as volume, currencies and places of issuance of Danish corporate bonds.
 Finally, the statistics contain return information on Danish shares as well as holders of Danish shares.

 Microdata is available at the level of individual financial institutions.
 Monthly reporting is being introduced from 2018.